modular-magician/terraform-provider-google-beta/website/docs/r/compute_disk.html.markdown

   * `snapshot`

 * `source_snapshot_encryption_key` -
-  (Optional)
+  (Required)
   The customer-supplied encryption key of the source snapshot.
 Required if the source snapshot is protected by a customer-supplied encryption key.
 Structure is documented below.

-* `project` - (Optional) The ID of the project in which the resource belongs.
-    If it is not provided, the provider project is used.
+* `source_snapshot_id` -
+  (Required)
+  The unique ID of the snapshot used to create this disk.
+This value identifies the exact snapshot that was used to create this persistent disk.
+For example, if you created the persistent disk from a snapshot that was later deleted and recreated under the same name, the source snapshot ID would identify the exact version of the snapshot that was used.

 The `source_image_encryption_key` block supports: